-This Acorn Squash Stuffed with Quinoa recipe has some flexibility.
-If you’re not a big fan of raisins or cherries, you could swap those for dried apricots or dates.
-Just make sure to read the labels to make sure they are acceptable substitutions.
-You could even use brown rice to stuff your squash and make the rice more savory with your spice selections.
+If you’re not a big fan of raisins or dried cherries, you could swap those for dried apricots or dates.
+Just make sure to read the labels to see if they’re low in added oils.

 Have a look at a few more Quinoa inspired recipes: